Updated: Dec 4, 2022

 IF YOU JUST WANT THE LIST - SCROLL DOWN!

-Yes, Christmas is upon us.
+Yes, the 'C' word is upon us. (no, not 'Covid', or any other unsavory 'C' word your brain took you to!!)
+CHRISTMAS!
 'Tis the season to be jolly, and nothing says jolly like a fat man in a red suit stacking sack-loads of colorfully wrapped presents under the twinkling Christmas tree!
 But wait a second... what about that whole sustainable, eco-friendly thing we're working on?
 How does that tie in with the complete commercialism and indulgences of Christmas presents?

 Can we have our Christmas cake and eat it too?
 Can we take part in the chaos of Christmas morning present opening and still be eco-friendly?

 Too right!
 We have a bit of a motto: 'If change doesn't feel good then you're not doing it right'.
 For us, having no presents would not feel right!
 We know Christmas is about family, love, being together, all that stuff... but let's be honest... it's about presents too.
 We like to receive a gift as much as the next person, and I like giving gifts even more.
 I love that feeling when you know you've got someone something REALLY GOOD, that they're going to LOVE!
 So how can you do that, without conforming to the buy buy buy culture of Christmas?
 Read on for six ways to do AWESOME eco-friendly Christmas Presents...